datquocnguyen/LFTM/README.md

 #### Input corpus format

-Similar to the `corpus.txt` file in the `test` folder, each line in the input corpus is a document (i.e. a sequence words/tokens separated by white space characters).
+Similar to the `corpus.txt` file in the `test` folder, each line in the input corpus represents a document (i.e. a sequence words/tokens separated by white space characters).
 The users should preprocess the input corpus before training the topic models, for example: down-casing, removing non-alphabetic characters and stop-words, removing words shorter than 3 characters and words appearing less than a certain times in the input corpus.

 <b>Note:</b> the users have to remove words/terms which are not found the word vector list.